 15) Again, if you are a woman, it might not be a good idea to get a tattoo during your period or while in the PMS process.
 Due to some hormonal changes, you will be more inclined to feel pain, or worse, the healing process can be compromised.

-16) Every tattoo when fresh looks great.
+16) Every tattoo, when fresh, looks great.
 The artist should remind you that what you see is what you get for a while.
 The ink will fade away.
-Of course, you can delay the process of taking good care of it, but eventually, it will fade and partially lose some of its beauty.
+Of course, you can delay taking good care of it, but eventually, it will wither and partially lose some of its beauty.

-17) The black ink, after few years, will become bluish.
+17) The black ink will become bluish after a few years.
 There is no way to avoid it.
 To fix the color, you will have to retouch the tattoo.
-You can also try to understand that it is a part of your body and that it has the right to age.
+You can also try to understand that it is a part of your body and has the right to age.
 In my case, I do not retouch my tattoos.
 My tattoos are part of a moment lost in the past, and because they are memories, they will tend to fade with time.

 meth finds new NY market